 1922 28 October: March on Rome brings Benito Mussolini to power in Italy.

-1922 1 November: Ottoman Sultanate abolished by the Turkish Grand National Assembly; Sultan Mehmed VI is deposed.
+1922 1 November: Ottoman Sultanate was abolished by the Turkish Grand National Assembly; Sultan Mehmed VI is deposed.

 1922 6 December: Irish Free State is established, while the Province of Northern Ireland is created within The United Kingdom.